Best and worst countries for press freedom: Media Freedom Healthcheck

 Our media health freedom health check is based on country-level indicators in three categories: pluralism and independence (12 indicators), safety of journalists (four indicators) and other press freedom indices (two indicators).

 For each country and indicator, we took the raw score given by the organisation that produced the data and converted this into a green, amber or red rating.
-In some cases this rating was based on the distribution of scores, while in other cases our rating was based on applying thresholds where numbers above a certain threshold received a particular colour.
+In some cases, this rating was based on the distribution of scores, while in other cases our rating was based on applying thresholds where numbers above a certain threshold received a particular colour.

 These individual indicator ratings were then aggregated into an overall colour rating for each of the three categories based on the same traffic light system.

 The colour of the majority of indicators within a category determined each country’s overall rating in that group of measures.
 So for example, if a country received amber for the majority of indicators related to safety, that country would be awarded an amber in the safety category.
-However, to avoid labelling green a country that had even one serious (i.e. red) violation in a category, the presence of just one red indicator meant that a country could not score higher than an amber in that category.
+However, to avoid labelling green a country that had even one serious (i.e. red) violation in a category, the presence of just one red indicator meant that a country could not score higher than amber in that category.
 Similarly, when it came to independence and pluralism, of the 12 indicators, no more than four could be amber to be awarded a green overall to try and account for countries falling in this regard on many fronts.

 The overall health of the media in each country was then determined by tallying up how well each country did in the three categories.
 Each country was given a final assessment of health corresponding to the majority colour it received in the three categories.
 However, a red in even one category meant that the country was classified red for its final health check rating.